5200 av. J.-C

 16 octobre 2017

-Daphne Caruana Galizia, blogger and journalist, dies in the explosion of her car.
-Written in English, her blog was one of the most widely read on the island and included many articles involving relatives of Joseph Muscat in the Panama Papers.
-Muscat called the act "barbaric" and thousands of Maltese people marched through Valletta on 22 October 2017 to demand light and justice for the corruption cases in the country.
-After her death, a collective of 18 international media, including Le Monde, The Guardian, El Pais and Times of Malta, are working to resume the investigations she was conducting.
+Daphne Caruana Galizia, blogger and journalist, dies in a car explosion.
+Written in English, her blog was one of the most widely read on the island, where she posted numerous articles implicating people close to Joseph Muscat in the Panama Papers.
+Muscat described the act as "barbaric", and thousands of Maltese marched through Valletta on October 22, 2017, to demand light and justice for the corruption scandals that dominate the country's news.
+Following her death, a collective of 18 international media, including Le Monde, The Guardian, El Pais and Times of Malta, is working to resume the investigations she led.
+On October 14, 202, the two brothers Georges and Alfred Degiorgio were sentenced to 40 years in prison for the murder.
+This followed Vincent Muscat's 15-year sentence on February 24, 2021.

 2018